Rossella Como

 Rossella Como (29 January 1939 – 20 December 1986) was an Italian actress and television personality.

 Life and career

 Born in Rome, Rossella Como started her career at just 16 years old as a TV presenter, in the RAI show Primo applauso.
-Shortly later she made her film debut in a little but critically appreciated role in the Dino Risi's comedy film Poveri ma belli.
+Shortly later she made her film debut in a little but critically appreciated role in the Dino Risi's comedy film Poor, But Handsome.

 From then Como appeared with some frequency both as an actress and as a presenter in films and on television, as well as on stage.
 In 1973 she was author and main actress of Roma Amor, a successful stage musical where she alternated Roman folk songs to sonnets of Pier Paolo Pasolini and Trilussa and with which she long toured in Italy and Latin America.